 - Windows: 1,111.

-You can practically use a Chromebook without any antivirus software and still be safe, which is a massive advantage for institutions such as schools, where such laptops were initially the most prevalent.
+You can use a Chromebook without any antivirus software and still be safe.
+This is a massive advantage for institutions such as schools, where laptops were initially the most prevalent.

 The other distinct advantage in comparison with Windows is the lack of bloatware.